EU cries 'sham' as Belarus jails Nobel winner until 2033

 Reports of conditions inside involve multiple cases of torture and sexual violence.

-"The EU stands ready to react to repression and human rights abuses by the regime against its population," he added, in a threat of further sanctions.
+"The EU stands ready to react to repression and human rights abuses by the regime against its population," Borrell added on Friday, in a threat of further sanctions.

-Friday's verdict was a "farce", German foreign minister Annalena Baerbock echoed.
+The verdict was a "farce", German foreign minister Annalena Baerbock echoed.

 "The Minsk regime is fighting civil society with violence and imprisonment.
-This is as much a daily disgrace as Lukashenko's support for [Russian President Vladimir] Putin's war [in Ukraine]," she added.
+This is as much a daily disgrace as Lukashenko's support for [Russian President Vladimir] Putin's war [in Ukraine]," she said.

 The EU blacklisted Lukashenko and 194 other individuals after his crackdown on protests following rigged elections in 2021.